-In 2018, asset impairment charges were \$227 million which included a \$146 million impairment of goodwill assigned to the Hardware reporting unit and a \$37 million impairment charge related to long-lived assets held and used in our Hardware operations.
+In 2018, asset impairment charges were \$227 million which included a \$146 million impairment of goodwill under our previous segment reporting structure which was assigned to the Hardware reporting unit and a \$37 million impairment charge related to long-lived assets held and used in our Hardware operations.
 Refer to Note 4, "Goodwill and Purchased Intangible Assets" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report for additional discussion.
 Additionally, in 2018, we recorded \$44 million for the write-off of certain internal and external use software capitalization projects that are no longer considered strategic based on review by the new management team and as a result, the projects have been abandoned.
 In 2017 and 2016, there were no significant asset impairment charges recorded.